 More snow tubing in Pennsylvania: Blue Mountain, Jack Frost – Big Boulder, Montage Mountain, Roundtop Mountain Resort, Shawnee Mountain, Spring Hill Mountain, White Lightning at Poconos Mountain Villas

-Less than a two-hour drive from some of Pennsylvania’s enormous snow tubing destinations, New Jersey has the best of both worlds.
-If you’re looking for some winter fun that’s a little more local to Jersey, the Drop Zone is a great option.
+Located less than a two-hour drive from some of Pennsylvania’s enormous snow tubing destinations, you’re never too far from a day of winter fun in New Jersey.
+If you’re looking for somewhere a bit more local, visit the Drop Zone.

 Expanded from seven lanes to 30, Mountain Creek Drop Zone has become one of the largest snow tubing spots in America.
-Visit the park and breeze down well-maintained slopes at top speed for a day of fun and laughs.
-When you’ve reached the bottom, skip the hike back up with a magic carpet lift to the top.
+Visit the park and breeze down well-maintained slopes at top speed for a day of good times and laughs.
+Once you’ve reached the bottom, skip the hike back up with a magic carpet lift to the top.

 Kids must be 42 inches tall and at least 5 years old in order to snow tube.